forughi/TwoWireCap/README.md

 # TwoWireCap
 Two-wire capacitance measurement for Arduino.
 Working range: pF to 100s uF.

 CapValue(int IN_PIN, int OUT_PIN) function returns the value of a capacitor [in pF] that is directly connected to analog pins "IN_PIN" and "OUT_PIN".
+Please see the example code.

 No circuit is needed.
 The precision/accuracy is acceptable considering the simplicity of the code and circuit.